-The bridge was damaged during the Labor Day Hurricane of 1935 to the pint that the FEC sought to abandon it before it was purchased by the State of Florida.
-Rather than rebuilding the bridge, the existing foundations were repaired and was converted to become part of the Overseas Highway in 1938 by adding the deck on top of the existing truss.
+The bridge was damaged during the Labor Day Hurricane of 1935 to the point that the FEC sought to abandon it before it was purchased by the State of Florida.
+Rather than rebuilding the bridge, the existing foundations were repaired and were converted to become part of the Overseas Highway in 1938 by adding the deck on top of the existing truss.
 The bridge served as the primary mode of transport to the lower keys and as the main evacuation route.